10/31/2024

 Francois Bovigny

 Thank you very much.
 Jean-Marc, I wanted to come back to Q1 comments.
-Obviously, you mentioned less calendar days, but you know the sharp decline in Q1.
-Could you highlight maybe some drivers?
-And importantly, you know it is the first quarter of the calendar year, which is the pricing reset.
-And you know that we have a lot of fear on the market right now, especially given the oversupply and the demand environment that pricing could fall significantly into next year.
-How should we think about that as negotiations started and you guided a weaker Q1?
-What is the pricing impact here and how should we think about next year's pricing environment?
+Obviously, you mentioned less calendar days, but the sharp decline in Q1 Could you, you know, highlight maybe some drivers?
+And importantly, you know, it is the first quarter of the calendar year, which is the pricing reset.
+And you know that we have a lot of fear on the market right now, especially given, you know, the oversupply and the demand environment that pricing could fall significantly into next year.
+How should we think about that as negotiations started and you guided, you know, a weaker Q1?
+What is the pricing impact here?
+And how should we think about next year's pricing environment?

 speaker

-On the pricing, I will let Lorenzo comment, but here he is not a warning about pricing.
+On the pricing, I'll let Lorenzo comment, but here it's not a warning about pricing.
 Absolutely not.
-He is more a warning about the customer backlog and the order dynamic.
-And the fact that you know that in Q1, we have the usual seasonality of personal electronics.
+It's more a warning about the customer backlog and the order dynamics.
+And the fact that, okay, you know that in Q1, we have really the usual seasonality of personal electronics.
 And including on personal electronics, potentially this year could be worse.
-Well, unfortunately, it will be significantly this year amplified by the fact that the quarter will be shorter.
-88 days compared 94 days in Q4.
-So this impact also significantly is a run rate of the revenue.
-Well, so so usually we have a let's say a low hand double digit sequential growth.
-This year will be amplified by the 6 percent is more related to the customer order dynamics and backlog.
-Maybe worse specifically on personal electronics rather than something trigger by the price.
-So, Lorenzo, you want to comment?
+Well, unfortunately, it will be significantly this year amplified by the fact that the quarter will be shorter, 88 days compared 94 days in Q4.
+So this impact also significantly the run rate of the revenue.
+Well, so usually we have, let's say, a low hand double digit sequential growth.
+This year will be amplified by the 6%. is more related to the customer order dynamics and backlog maybe worse specifically on personal electronics rather than something triggered by a price so Lorenzo you want to come in yes good morning everybody you know that when we look at the price dynamic today in this quarter

 speaker

-Yes.
-Good morning, everybody.
-You know that when we look at the price dynamic today in this quarter, substantially the pricing is similar to what was expected.
-I would say low single digit decline.
+substantially the pricing is similar to what was expected, I would say low single-digit decline.
 Next year, as was Jean-Marc remarking, we don't see a dramatic price environment.
-Yes, it is a little bit.
-Let's say there is a little bit more pressure than this year.
-But we still are talking about the single digit decline overall.
-So we of course, we are in the negotiation phase now.
-But as I said, overall for the company, in average, we see something that is more in the mid single digit.
-That is a little bit higher than this year, but not as dramatic changing.
-Thank you for the thank you very
+Yes, there is a little bit more pressure than this year, but we still are talking about mid-single-digit decline overall.
+So, of course, we are in the negotiation phase now, but as I said, overall for the company, in average, we see something that is more in the mid-single-digit that is a little bit higher than this year, but not dramatically changing.
+Thank you, Francois-Xavier.
+Thank you very much.

 speaker